 Jon Ayon is a Mestizx (Comcáac/Ópata/Pipil/Xicano/Salvadoreño) filmmaker from LA.
 He began his career directing music videos for punk & indie bands in the Pacific Northwest.
-A transplant to Oakland with roots 10 deep, he holds a B.A. from San Francisco State University’s School of Cinema and an MFA in Documentary from Stanford University.
-His work has earned him awards and recognition from Francis Ford and Roman Coppola, The Annenberg Foundation, The SF Emmys, NewFilmmakers LA, and the Points North Institute, and the International Documentary Association.
+In 2011, he made Oakland home and earned a B.A. from San Francisco State University’s School of Cinema and an MFA in Documentary from Stanford University.
+His work has earned him awards and recognition from Francis Ford and Roman Coppola, The Annenberg Foundation, SFFILM, NewFilmmakers LA, the Points North Institute, and the International Documentary Association.
 Ayon’s films highlight issues pertaining to the Latinx Diaspora such as Indigeneity, colonialism, & generational trauma.

 Filmmaker’s disclaimer on the use of the word Mestizx: